wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-increasing-tlb-reach-using-super-pages-backed-by-shadow-memory.markdown

 Since most memory requests just hit the cache hierarchy without making to the memory controller, the load on the MTLB is usually light, enabling a design with simpler hardware and a larger array.
 Second, the MTLB only needs one read and write port, since at most one memory request can be handled at a time for most controllers.
 In-core TLBs may need more than one, due to the fact that multiple load-store unit may exist and can access the TLB in the same cycle.
-The last reason is that only one type of mapping is supported by the MTLB.
+The third reason is that only one type of mapping is supported by the MTLB.
 Neither separate banks nor page size predictors are needed in MTLB.
+Lastly, the fine-grained mapping scheme in MTLB also enables separate permission bits for each regular page sized block, which can be useful sometimes even for a huge page (e.g. cheap copy-on-write).